waymondo/hoardable/README.md

 end
 ```

-Sometimes you'll have a Hoardable record that `has_many` other Hoardable records and you will want
+### Hoardable Has Many & Has One

-to know the state of both the parent record and the children at a cetain point in time.
-You
+Sometimes you'll have a Hoardable record that `has_one` or `has_many` other Hoardable records and you will
-accomplish this by adding `hoardable: true` to the `has_many` relationship and using the
+want to know the state of both the parent record and the children at a cetain point in time.
+You accomplish
-`Hoardable.at` method:
+this by adding `hoardable: true` to the `has_many` relationship and using the `Hoardable.at` method:

 ```ruby
 class Post